filebrowser/filebrowser/README.md

+ℹ INFO: **This project is not under active development ATM.
+A small group of developers keeps the project alive, but due to lack of time, we can't continue adding new features or doing deep changes.
+Please read #532 for more info!**

-**In Q2 2018, this project was renamed from `filemanager` to `filebrowser`, a new GitHub organization was created and the main repo was moved from [hacdias/filemanager](https://github.com/hacdias/filemanager) to [filebrowser/filebrowser](https://github.com/filebrowser/filebrowser).
-Old refs will work, because permanent redirects are set up.
-However, we suggest every contributor to update the remote URLs in their local clones.
-See [Changing a remote's URL](https://help.github.com/articles/changing-a-remote-s-url/).**
+ℹ INFO: in Q2 2018, this project was renamed from `filemanager` to `filebrowser`, and the main repo was moved from [hacdias/filemanager](https://github.com/hacdias/filemanager) to [filebrowser/filebrowser](https://github.com/filebrowser/filebrowser).

-**Moreover, the previously unique repo was split into multiple pieces: frontend, logo, caddy...
 At the same time, the official docker image was changed to [`filebrowser/filebrowser`](https://hub.docker.com/r/filebrowser/filebrowser/).
-Users are encouraged to check their sources and update them accordingly.**
+Users are encouraged to check their sources and update them accordingly.

+---

 <p align="center">
   <img src="https://raw.githubusercontent.com/filebrowser/logo/master/banner.png" width="550"/>